-I am Romanian and our traditional local cuisine also includes this dish: we call them sarmale (yup, even the same is almost the same), so it comes as no surprise that it was my favorite food from the ones that I tried.
+I am Romanian and our traditional local cuisine also includes this dish: we call them sarmale, so it comes as no surprise that it was my favorite food from the ones that I tried.

 Ćevapi are grilled, finger-shaped meats made out of minced beef and/or lamb.
-They are served in somun (local type of pita bread), with a side of onions and kajmak – a creamy cheese with a mascarpone-like texture.
+They are served in somun (a local type of pita bread), with a side of onions and kajmak – a creamy cheese with a mascarpone-like texture.

 Dolma are vegetables stuffed with minced meat, rice, and seasonings, which are then slowly cooked in their own juices.
 Tomatoes and peppers are the most popular choices when making this dish.

 Klepe are dumplings traditionally filled with meat and served with sour cream.
 Nowadays, however, there are also various versions of the dish which use cheese or spinach as stuffing.